 While there is no cure for herpes, there are ways to help in preventing and / or managing it, such as frequently washing your hands, engaging in good hygiene, and ensuring that you have safe sex.

 In any case, if you have been diagnosed with herpes, it can have an effect on your life insurance application as there can be certain risks that are associated with this condition.
-Because of that, the life insurance underwriters will want to know more about your overall health when reviewing your application for coverage.

 What the Life Insurance Company Will Want to Know

-In most situations, the insurance company will also want to know more about your condition.
+When you report on the application that you have herpes, the insurance company will also want to know more about your condition.
 Because of this, you will likely be asked some more condition-specific questions about your herpes, such as the following: